gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-The effect of this configuration would be that changes to build-info.properties would be ignored for up-to-date checks and build cache key calculations.
+This configuration tells Gradle to ignore changes to files named `build-info.properties` on the runtime classpath.
-Note that this will not change the runtime behavior of the Test task - i.e. any test is still able to load build-info.properties and the classpath is still the same as before.
+Please note that this will not affect the runtime classpath that the `Test` task will use.
+In other words, any test is still free to load `build-info.properties` as it is still available on the classpath.

-For more information on this feature see the corresponding section in the [userguide](userguide/more_about_tasks.html#sec:custom_resource_normalization).
+For more information about this feature, see the corresponding section in the [user guide](userguide/more_about_tasks.html#sec:custom_resource_normalization).

 ## Track Java version for Groovy compilation